-My name is Tom and I have been elected by the students to be the Vice President Student Involvement for the 2021-22 year.
-I am one of three sabbatical officers.
-I represent the Students' Union in matters regarding the extra-curricular student experience.
+My name is Jess and I have been elected by the students to be the Vice President Student Involvement for the 2022-23 year.
+I am one of four sabbatical officers.
+I represent the Students' Union in matters regarding the co-curricular student experience.